Iron486/Python_2018_oldexercises/README.md

 [PROGRAMMA_DI_SCRAMBLE.py](https://github.com/Iron486/Python_2018_oldexercises/blob/main/PROGRAMMA_DI_SCRAMBLE.py) generates optimal random scrambles for Rubik's cube and some other puzzles.

-[Rubik.py](https://github.com/Iron486/Python_2018_oldexercises/blob/main/Rubik.py) generates a random scramble for the Rubik's cube and some other puzzles with a Tkinter interface, calculating the time for each solution and some statistical parameters.
+[Rubik.py](https://github.com/Iron486/Python_2018_oldexercises/blob/main/Rubik.py) that generates a random scramble for the Rubik's cube and some other 3d teasers, with a Tkinter interface; and calculates the time that it takes to solve the puzzle along with some statistical parameters.

 <ins>NB</ins>(1) : Some files can have some troubles working because previous versions of Python were used.